airladon/FigureOne/docs/tutorials/19 - Performance Optimization/README.md

 FigureOne also has two more pairs of built in shaders:
-* `'gradient'` - color can be defined for each vertex.
+* `'vertexColor'` - color can be defined for each vertex.
 When colors are different between vertices, a color gradient is formed.
 * `'texture'` - a texture (image) can be used to color the shape

 #### Example Shader